 I got back on track and as the weeks flew by, the pounds flew off.
 Within a month, I’d received my one-stone award.
 People around me were amazed at how quickly my weight loss began to show in my spirits, too.

 I no longer felt winded climbing the 40 steps to our flat and I started taking my dogs out for longer walks.
 I knew every bit of extra activity made a difference.
 And I wasn’t the only one reaping the benefits.
-Just by eating what I was at home, Terry had lost 2st – and Mum had also lost a stone.
+Just by eating what I was at home, Mum had also lost a stone.

 Six months after joining group, I reached my target weight.
 It made me realise how unhealthy the yo-yo dieting had been.
 The biggest difference is that I’ve learnt not to be hard on myself if I go off track – I know that as long as I go straight back to Food Optimising, anything I’ve gained will soon come off again.